-When you arrive in New York, you'll want to first check in at the FIT dorms or your hotel and drop off your suitcases.
-Then you can visit New York, if there's time, or visit the Home-Office and help with preparations.
+When you arrive in New York, you'll want to first check in at the Manhattan College dorms or your hotel and drop off your suitcases.
+Then you can visit New York, if there's time, or visit the Home Office and help with preparations.
 See the Travel page for information on how to get to the dorms.

-Open House is on Friday night, where you can register and receive your Survival Kit with totebag, nametag, paper (lots!), final schedule, and Origami Collection (filled with 250+ pages and 75+ models), if you ordered one.
-Then over to the Great Hall, the Hospitality Area, that will serve as home base for the convention.
+Open House is on Friday night, where you can register and receive your Survival Kit with totebag, nametag, paper (lots!), final schedule, and Origami Collection (filled with 250+ pages and 50+ models), if you ordered one.
+Then over to Kelly Commons, 5th floor, the Hospitality Area, that will serve as home base for the convention.
 There you'll find time and space to sit and explore all the materials you received.
 Most important, though, the Model Menu is available for you to review samples of the models to be taught.
 You can plan your weekend, and talk to our advisors about the appropriate classes for your skill level.

 You'll want to check out The Origami Source, and wander through the incredible books and paper available.
 You can also stop in at the Gold Mine, a treasure trove of discontinued or donated books and paper, large decorative sheets and other treats available only at convention.
 Also nearby is the Vendor area, where you'll find origami jewelry and other objects for sale.
 And don't forget the Silent Auction, where you might be the one to acquire rare books, special papers or exciting handmade items donated by our talented members.